merely-useful/py-rse/index.md

 ```

 would copy `results.dat` into our home directory on `backupserver`, however, if we did not
-have the colon to inform `scp` of the remote machine, we would still have a valid commmad
+have the colon to inform `scp` of the remote machine, we would still have a valid command

 ```shell
 $ scp results.dat amira@backupserver